UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 git config --global user.email janedoe@example.com
 ```

-> **Note:** to ensure that you haven't made a typo in any of the above, you can view your global Git configurations by either opening the configuration file in a text editor (e.g. via the command `code ~/.gitconfig`) or by typing `git config --list --global`.
+> **Note:** To ensure that you haven't made a typo in any of the above, you can view your global Git configurations by either opening the configuration file in a text editor (e.g. via the command `code ~/.gitconfig`) or by typing `git config --list --global`.

 ### Setting VS Code as the default editor